Landmine Press: Muscle Worked, Benefits, Form

 What does the Landmine Press Work?

-Landmine Presses develop upper body strength in a unique way with slightly different angles and ranges of motion.
+Landmine Presses develop upper body strength uniquely with slightly different angles and ranges of motion.

 They work the shoulders, arms, core, back and glutes.